 The way Facebook advertising works can generally be summed up like this: you have a particular goal (usually one that reflects your business goal,) and you want to use these ads to reach it.
 You create campaigns, tell Facebook who to target and what your goal is, and then get to the budget.

 The problem up until recently was that certain business goals were not exactly compatible with Facebook’s previous bidding types.
 They could either focus on getting you the most conversions (bid cap) or the most predictable, controllable cost (target cost.)
-But there wasn’t a way for businesses both to maximize their conversion potential and control the cost of their ad spending.
+But there wasn’t a way for businesses both to maximise their conversion potential and control the cost of their ad spending.

 That is until the Facebook cost cap bidding was introduced.
-With it, you can get better conversions, and stay under or at your maximum cost per optimization events.
+With it, you can get better conversions, and stay under or at your maximum cost per optimisation events.
 This is incredibly useful for those businesses who don’t necessarily have the luxury of being flexible with how much money they can put into Facebook advertising, yet still, want to use these tools at their full potential.

 The cost cap enables you to set the maximum CPA and CPI you are willing to pay per event and skips the bid management process.
 In a way, the cost cap simplifies the campaign and aims at cost efficiency.